The department has an excellent record of placing graduates in secondary teaching positions.

 - Nathan Bartel – ’02

 By the middle of his sophomore year at Bethel, Nathan says, his identity as a writer was established.
 His only choice: fiction or poetry?

 He chose poetry.
 After he graduated from Bethel – magna cum laude, and with a prestigious Thresher Award for his senior seminar paper – he worked for a year as a teacher in the day school at Prairie View Mental Health Services in Newton while applying to graduate schools.
 He was accepted to his first choice, the University of Montana at Missoula, which he said he had picked in part because it seemed to emphasize community among the writers in the Master of Fine Arts program – an impression which he says proved to be true.

 A scant four years after graduating from Bethel, Nathan began teaching there.
-He was assistant professor of literary studies from 2006-14.
+He was assistant professor of English from 2006-14.